 The values for data_start and data_end should contain the date range you would like to set for your results.
-These values should match the date range you set in your filter on Stat.date.
+These values should match the dates you set in your filter on Stat.datetime.

 The hour_offset parameter instructs the API to shift these timestamps by a number of positive or negative hours from your network's default time zone.

 For example, if your network is set to utilize Eastern Standard Time (UTC-0500), and you would like to fetch reporting data in Pacific Standard Time (UTC-0800), use an hour_offset value of "-3" as shown below.

 The timestamps will shift by -3 hours while still maintaining a date range of January 1st 2016.

 Important: data_start and data_end do not filter results by date!
 Use Stat.datetime in the filter parameter to filter results by date.

 Filtering for Multiple Values on the Same Field